marlonrichert/zsh-edit/README.md

 * `cd fasd` takes you straight to `/Users/marlon/.zsh/prezto/modules/fasd`

-To make sure this always saves you from typing at least 2 characters, and to reduce the number of false positives, if you're in a descendant of named dir, such as `~`, then direct children of this dir are not included.
-Likewise, direct children of `/` are never included either.
+To make sure this always saves you from typing at least 2 characters, and to reduce the number of false positives, if you're in a descendant of a named dir, such as `~`, then this dir and its children are not included.
+Likewise, `/` and its children are never included either.
 So, for the example above, if you want to go to `/Users/marlon/.zsh`, you'll have to type `cd ~/.zsh`.
 Likewise, if you want to go to `/Users`, you'll have to type `cd /Users`.

-## Clipboard Viewer
-Whenever you <kbd>yank</kbd>, `zsh-edit` will list the contents of your kill ring (including the cut buffer) below your command line.
-Moreover, when you use <kbd>yank-pop</kbd>, `zsh-edit` will show you which kill is currently selected, making it easier to cycle to the right one.

-To view your clipboard at any time, without modifying your command line, just press
-<kbd>yank-pop</kbd>.

-In addition, whenever you perform a <kbd>yank</kbd>, `zsh-edit` eliminates all duplicate kills from your kill ring.
-Thus, each entry listed is guaranteed to be unique.

-## Reverse Yank-Pop
-`zsh-edit` adds a new widget <kbd>reverse-yank-pop</kbd> and binds it to
-<kbd>Alt</kbd><kbd>Shift</kbd><kbd>Y</kbd>.
-It functions just like <kbd>yank-pop</kbd>, but lets
-you cycle in the opposite direction.

-## Better Word Matching
+## Better `backward/forward-(kill-)word` Widgets with Subword Matching
 By default, Zsh's widgets
 * <kbd>forward-word</kbd>,
 * <kbd>backward-word</kbd>,